daisvke/onyx/README.md

 # ft_onion

 ## **Description**
-This project sets up a **Tor hidden service** running inside a secured Docker container with **Nginx** for web hosting and **SSH access**.
-The website hosted is called **Slate Notes**, which is a platform where users can write and store secret notes securely.
-This setup ensures that all communications are anonymized and protected, allowing users to maintain their privacy while managing their sensitive information.<br /><br />
+This project deploys a secure **Tor hidden service** inside an isolated Docker container using Nginx for web hosting and optional SSH access for remote administration.
+The environment is designed to host privacy-focused web applications while ensuring that all communications remain encrypted, anonymized, and resistant to external exposure.
+By combining containerization with Tor’s hidden service architecture, the setup provides a lightweight and secure infrastructure for hosting sensitive or privacy-centric services.

 It supports **two modes**:
 1. **Persistent mode**: Keeps the same `.onion` address across restarts.